erikologic/u-at-proto/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- Cloudflare domain with DNS API access (for SSL certificates via Let's Encrypt)
+- Cloudflare domain with DNS API access for SSL certificates via Let's Encrypt
-- Tailscale account (for Tailscale network integration)
+- Tailscale account for Tailscale network integration
-- Node.js 22+ (for local test execution)
+- Optional: Node.js 22+ for local test execution (tests can be run from the containers)

 ### 1. Configure Environment